tierninho/electron/docs/api/app.md

 ])
 ```

-### `app.requestSingleInstanceLock()`
+### `app.makeSingleInstance(callback)`

+* `callback` Function
+  * `argv` String[] - An array of the second instance's command line arguments
+  * `workingDirectory` String - The second instance's working directory

-Returns `Boolean`
+Returns `Boolean`.

 This method makes your application a Single Instance Application - instead of
 allowing multiple instances of your app to run, this will ensure that only a
 single instance of your app is running, and other instances signal this
 instance and exit.

-The return value of this method indicates whether or not this instance of your
-application successfully obtained the lock.
-If it failed to obtain the lock
-you can assume that another instance of your application is already running with
-the lock and exit immediately.
+`callback` will be called with `callback(argv, workingDirectory)` when a second
+instance has been executed. `argv` is an Array of the second instance's command
+line arguments, and `workingDirectory` is its current working directory.
+Usually
+applications respond to this by making their primary window focused and
+non-minimized.

+The `callback` is guaranteed to be executed after the `ready` event of `app`
+gets emitted.

-I.e. This method returns `true` if your process is the primary instance of your
+This method returns `false` if your process is the primary instance of the
 application and your app should continue loading.
-It returns `false` if your
+And returns `true` if your
-process should immediately quit as it has sent its parameters to another
+process has sent its parameters to another instance, and you should immediately
-instance that has already acquired the lock.
+quit.

 On macOS the system enforces single instance automatically when users try to open
 a second instance of your app in Finder, and the `open-file` and `open-url`